 Over 520 banks took part in that operation, the first of two limit-free, three-year funding handouts to be held by the ECB.

-The offerings are designed to bolster the finances of euro zone's crisis-strained banks and have sparked a massive increase in the amount of cash in the financial system, much of which is now being hoarded by banks. (for data click)
+The offerings are designed to bolster the finances of Eurozone's crisis-strained banks and have sparked a massive increase in the amount of cash in the financial system, much of which is now being hoarded by banks.

-The ECB will offer its second installment of ultra-long, three-year loans on February 29.
-Before then it will offer 1-month funding on January 17 and February14 and 3-month funding on January 25 as well as on February29 alongside the 3-year cash.
+The ECB will offer its second installment of ultra-long, three-year loans on Feb.
+29. Before then it will offer one-month funding on Jan.
+17 and Feb.14 and 3-month funding on Jan.
+25 as well as on Feb.
+29 alongside the three-year cash.

 (Reporting by Marc Jones; editing by Patrick Graham)